ptitfred/personal-homepage/web/content/blog/2022-10-03_nix-derivation-website.md

 if [ "$pendingChanges" -gt 0 ]
 then
-  echo "Some changes weren't committed in the target repository.
-Aborting" exit 1
+  echo "Some changes weren't committed in the target repository." echo "Aborting" exit 1

 else